MonishReddyDev/react-technical-assessment/README.md

 # Marketplace Frontend – Technical Assessment

 This is a React frontend built for the Marketplace Backend API as part of a technical assessment.
-The app includes authentication, protected routes, product browsing, product details, cart functionality, and a simple user profile page.
+The app includes authentication, protected routes, product browsing (with pagination), product details, cart functionality, and a simple user profile page.

 ---